What Is Vienna Famous For?

 The Parliament, for instance, was built in a Greek Revival style as a direct nod to Athens, the birthplace of democracy.
 The enormous Rathaus (City Hall), by contrast, soars in a Neo-Gothic style, a proud assertion of the independence of Vienna’s citizens, echoing the free cities of Flanders.

 Nothing about this eclecticism was accidental.
-It was a carefully curated lesson in history and power, capturing the confident, almost swaggering spirit of late 19th-century Vienna, even as the empire it celebrated was slowly approaching its end.
+It was a carefully curated lesson in history and power.
+It captures the confident, almost swaggering spirit of late 19th-century Vienna.
+Interestingly enough, it was also a sign that the empire was approaching its end.

 A Rebellion in Art: The Vienna Secession